-The MSE department encourages students to take advantage of the many study abroad opportunities available supported the Engineering International Programs Office.
+The MSE department encourages students to take advantage of the many study abroad opportunities available supported by the Engineering International Programs Office.
 MSE faculty member Scott Chumbley serves as program coordinator for college exchange programs at the University of Birmingham and Brunel University, both located in England.
 The department runs a six-week, 6-credit experience on the campus of Brunel University in west London.
+A three-week trip to Torino is also offered.
+Classes start in the spring semester and students will finish classes in Italy.
+MSE faculty member, Dr. Larry Genalo, serves as the Italy program coordinator.
+Look below for more information.

 The MSE summer program in London involves a six-week stay on the campus of Brunel University, located in Uxbridge, west London.
 Although designed specifically for MSE students, the program is open to all engineering majors.
 Students receive instruction in two 3-credit classes, Mat E 391: Women’s Roles in Industry and Mat E 392: Introduction to Materials Science and Engineering.
 Mat E 391 is co-taught by an instructor from Brunel University and can be used to satisfy the U.S. Diversity requirement for all engineers.
 Mat E 392 is taught by faculty from ISU and substitutes for either Mat E 272 or Mat E 215.
 By being overseas for six weeks students fulfill the college international perspective requirement.